Vector35/binaryninja-api/docs/guide/debugger.md

 The stack trace widget lists all the threads along with the stack frames of the active thread.

 The dropdown menu is a thread selector, which can be used to switch between threads.
-The selected thread will become the active thread, and its stack frames will be shown below.
+The selected thread will become the active thread and its stack frames will be shown below.

 Double-clicking an item in the stack frames list navigates to the return address of the frame.